TreeMama/iSeaTree-React-Prototype/README.md

 ```

 Now you can follow displayed instructioned.
 For example, you can open Android emulator pressing `a` in the current tab.

+## Linting

+This project has configured [Eslint](https://eslint.org/) with recommended typescript and react rules.